-This Statement applies in respect of Incremental Obligated Entry Capacity, released as a result of valid bids for Quarterly NTS Entry Capacity made in accordance with the UNC and the ECR.
+This Statement applies in respect of Incremental Obligated Entry Capacity, released as a result of valid bids for Quarterly NTS Entry Capacity, or released via a PARCA or IP PARCA, made in accordance with the UNC and the ECR.
 The timing of the release of any Incremental Obligated Entry Capacity will be in accordance with the ECR.
 Where such Incremental Obligated Entry Capacity is to be made available as a result of Entry Capacity Substitution, capacity will be made available from a date consistent with this Statement.